facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/controls/friendpicker-ui-control/index.md

             </Grid.RowDefinitions>
         </Grid>

-1. Next, inside this content panel, insert a [FriendPicker](/docs/reference/client/Client.Controls.FriendPicker.html) control, binding its **AccessToken** property to the property of the same name in the **CurrentSession** object of the **LoginButton**, as shown below.
+1. Next, inside this content panel, insert a [FriendPicker](/docs/reference/client/Client.Controls.FriendPicker.html) control.

         <facebookControls:FriendPicker
-            x:Name="friendPicker"
+            x:Name="friendPicker" />

-            AccessToken="{Binding CurrentSession.AccessToken, ElementName=loginButton}" />
+> Note: The FriendsPicker control relies on the AccessToken property to be set to fetch the list of your friends.
+If you use the [LoginButton](/docs/reference/client/Client.Controls.LoginButton.html), you don't need to do any further work.
+As soon as the user logs in, the FriendPicker will get notified and populate itself.

 1. Build and run the application and click **Log In** to retrieve a list of friends in your Facebook profile.